lukasaron/terraform-provider-stripe/docs/resources/stripe_coupon.md

 Attributes exported by this resource include:

+* `id` - String.
+The unique identifier for the object.
 * `coupon_id` - String.
 The unique identifier for the object.
 * `name` - String.
 Name of the coupon displayed to customers on for instance invoices or receipts.
 * `amount_off` - Int.
 Amount (in the currency specified) that will be taken off the subtotal of any invoices for this customer.